python-pillow/docker-images/ubuntu-22.04-jammy-amd64-valgrind/README-dbg.md

 The `build-dbg` and `dbg` shell provide some symbols and debugging tools to fix that.
 Emacs is provided, as are some of the source packages.

-You may need to se source directories with the `set substitute-path` command.
+You may need to set source directories with the `set substitute-path` command.

 e.g.: